JuliaGraphics/ColorSchemeTools.jl/docs/src/tools.md

 ## Weighted colorschemes

 Sometimes an image is dominated by some colors with others occurring less frequently.
 For example, there may be much more brown than yellow in a particular image.
-A colorscheme derived from this image can reflect this.
-You can extract both a set of colors and a set of numerical values or weights that indicate the proportions of colors in the image.
+A *weighted* colorscheme derived from this image can reflect this.
+You can extract both a set of colors and a set of numerical values or weights that indicate the relative proportions of colors in the image.

 ```
 cs, wts = extract_weighted_colors("monalisa.jpg", 10, 15, 0.01; shrink=2)